barbarakogus/boardkut_frontend/README.md

 The layout of this project was inspired by Orkut social media.

 To build this app I am using react, redux, and Postgres to store the data.

+To access the backend repository of this project: <a href="https://github.com/barbarakogus/boardkut_backend">https://github.com/barbarakogus/boardkut_backend</a>